Hossein Khan Sardar: Second war with Russia

 In early 1825, the northern bank of Gokcha, which the Iranians believed to be a part of their realm, was seized by the Russians under the orders of Aleksey Petrovich Yermolov, the governor of Georgia.
 The Russian army soon advanced further, capturing Balagh-lu as well.
 The Iranians knew that these locations might be used as a staging ground for an attack on Erivan, therefore the significance of this went far beyond the sites themselves.
 Although Yermolov conceded that this was Iranian territory, he defended his action by claiming that Iran was clinging to a large portion of Karabakh.
 The Russians also constructed a small fort on the frontier with Erivan, which Abbas Mirza protested against.
 In the middle of 1825, the fort was attacked by the troops of Hossein Qoli.

 On 8 July, the Russians captured the town of Bash Aparan in the northern Erivan Khanate, deep within Iranian territory.
 The Iranian American historian Maziar Behrooz considers the start of the war of 1826–1828.
 In Fath-Ali Shah's court, two factions had developed during the course of building policy toward Russia.
 One faction advocated for peace with Russia, and the other for war.
 Both were heavily lobbying Fath-Ali Shah and Abbas Mirza.
 The first question at hand was what to do if Russia did not stop their occupation of Gokcha and Balagh-lu.
 The state of the Muslim minority under Russian authority and, lastly, whether and to what extent Russia had been weakened as a result of its internal crises, were secondary concerns.
 To advise Fath-Ali Shah and formulate a course of action in this matter, the Council of Soltaniyeh gathered.
 The peace party at Fath-Ali Shah's court was ultimately outmanoeuvred and the final decision was to launch full-scale warfare against the Russians.

 Despite Abbas Mirza's soldiers appearing to be unprepared for a large fight, Iran's entry into the war in the summer of 1826 started out successfully.
 This was due to two factors.
 Yermolov was initially embroiled in a struggle in Chechnya despite advocating for war; as a result, his men were unprepared for the war and were incapable to meet the approaching challenge.
 Second, with the support of their previous khans, the Muslim populace rose against Russians, as they had grown tired of being oppressed.
 In Shirvan, Ganja, Talish, Shakki and Karabakh (aside from Shusha), the stationed Russian troops were either driven out by the rebels or Iranian forces, or withdrew themselves.
 It is uncertain if rebellions occurred or were suppressed in Quba, Baku, Derbent and Georgia.
-Between July 28 and 30, the Russian army fought an intense battle against Hossein Qoli, who conquered Pambak and Shuregol in northern Erivan.
+Between 28 and 30 July, the Russian army fought an intense battle against Hossein Qoli, who conquered Pambak and Shuregol in northern Erivan.
 Meanwhile, Hasan Khan made attacks further north, forcing the Russians to withdraw to Tiflis.
-Between August 1 and 3, Bash Aparan was recovered by Hossein Qoli, who then started fighting the Russians at Gyumri.
+Between 1 and 3 August, Bash Aparan was recovered by Hossein Qoli, who then started fighting the Russians at Gyumri.